apd5392/-Name_Project-/README.md

 ---

 # **_Description_**
-An app that allows people to
+An app that allows people to look up different heroes and villains from select animes and see what group/organization a character is part of and how many epsiodes they were in.

 ---